-Jeff Jones is my guest on today’s podcast.
-As an accomplished bassists and singer, Jeff is currently touring with Tom Cochrane and Burton Cummings.
+Jeff Jones is an accomplished bassists and singer, Jeff is currently touring with Tom Cochrane and Burton Cummings.
 Playing music since the late 60’s, Jeff has experienced a lot and toured the world seeing it all.

 We talk about life on the road with band mates of 20+ years and some of his hobbies while he is touring.